 Opened in 1959, this rustic log cabin features a huge stone fireplace, planed poplar floor, window frames made of spruce, and cedar shingles on the gable roof.
 It was built by a 76-year-old log craftsman named Hobart Dowler for the Northern Alberta Pioneers and Descendants Association.
 Designed and constructed of spruce logs at Dowler’s property on Pigeon Lake, each log was fitted, then numbered before being dismantled and rebuilt on a field stone foundation in Edmonton.
 Dowler used notch and saddle-style connections to form a tight weather proof fit without the need of chinking or plaster.

 The Old Timers Cabin was built in the 1950s using log

 construction to evoke idealized images of pioneers in Alberta.

-If you would like to inquire about the Old Timers Cabin for your event or book a tour to see what the facility has to offer, please get in touch with us through the contact form.
-You can also check the calendar in the bookings section.
+If you would like to inquire about the Pioneers Cabin for your event or book a tour to see what the facility has to offer, please get in touch with us through the contact page.
+You can also read more information under bookings.